-Vale Base Metals, one of the world's largest producers of copper and nickel, has undergone the biggest restructuring in its history since Usmar took the helm.
 "I think this is perhaps one of the most consequential moments that I've seen in my 35 years in this sector.
-I think it's extremely exciting and I think this ecosystem is more rare than we appreciate, but we have to make things happen," he said.
+I think it's extremely exciting and I think this ecosystem is more rare than we appreciate, but we have to make things happen," Usmar said.

 For most of the 20th century, Ontario was a global mining powerhouse; home to Inco, Falconbridge, and Noranda.
 That dominance didn't disappear overnight; it was worn down by higher costs, regulatory drag, and a global supply chain that rewarded looking elsewhere.
-When Vale acquired Inco in 2006, it inherited both that legacy and the challenge of reversing it.
-Twenty years on, Usmar believes it is best positioned to rebuild what was lost.
+Usmar believes it is best positioned to rebuild what was lost.

 The best mining opportunity in Canada is already in the ground.

-New greenfield mines matter, but they take 15 to 20 years to reach production.
-The faster, higher-return opportunity is in expanding what already exists, not building new.
-Vale Base Metals and Glencore Canada are co-investing billions of dollars to evaluate a copper development project in the Sudbury Basin.
+Greenfield mines matter, but they typically take 15 to 20 years or more to reach production.
+The faster, higher-return opportunity is in expanding what already exists, not solely focusing on building new.
+VBM and Glencore Canada are evaluating a project that would involve co-investing billions in a brownfield copper development in the Sudbury Basin.
 The capital is available.
 The people are there.
 The infrastructure already exists.
-In Vale’s experience, the best place to build a new mine is almost always near an existing one, and the Sudbury Basin's mineral endowment is still far from exhausted.
+And, as this project shows, the Sudbury Basin's mineral endowment is far from exhausted.

-When new leadership arrived, Vale Base Metals was spending about $2 billion more each year than it was bringing in.
+When new leadership arrived, VBM was spending more than it was bringing in – about $2 billion in 2024 alone.
 Projects were routinely running over budget.
-The fix was methodical: thousands of unnecessary internal standards were stripped out, costs were cut, and projects were restructured from the ground up.
+A key part of the transformation was getting back to basics, simplifying processes and focusing on what matters: safety, continuous improvement, and working more efficiently.
+Thousands of unnecessary internal standards were stripped out, costs were cut, and projects were restructured from the ground up.
 Returns on individual copper projects have risen from the low-to-mid teens to above 50 percent.
-The business has now hit its financial targets for five consecutive quarters and last year beat them on both copper and nickel for the first time in its history.
+The business has hit its production and financial targets for five consecutive quarters, exceeding production guidance for both copper and nickel last year—a first for VBM.

 Ottawa and Queen's Park are saying the right things.
 Now they need to deliver.